The Legacy Society honors estate gifts which secure the future of the Foundation’s support for our schools.

 - Measurable student academic success with vision for their future and support for post-secondary education

 Your charitable contributions will make this possible for the children of Cleveland and Bradley County.
-A tax-deductible cash contribution is a quick and easy way to support this mission.
-However, careful financial planning could be very beneficial to you and your heirs, enabling you to leave an enduring legacy for future generations of students while at the same time providing yourself and your family or other beneficiaries significant tax benefits.
+A tax-deductible cash contribution is a quick and easy way to support this mission; however, careful financial planning could be very beneficial to you and your heirs, enabling you to leave an enduring legacy for future generations of students while at the same time providing significant tax for yourself and your family or other beneficiaries significant tax benefits.

 Mechanisms of Giving Made Simple